ShuHuei/ORA_finalproject/README.md

 ## Part-II: Analysis Result in Group2

 ### **Data Collection**
 In this part, we also use the data from github.
 But we add a new variable which is about the number of arrival and departure of Taiwan.
-This data is from the open data of the [government](https://data.moi.gov.tw/moiod/Data/DataDetail.aspx?oid=905908DA-0EF6-4B24-87B0-35B7EDA4CFD2).
+This data is from the open data website of the [government](https://data.moi.gov.tw/moiod/Data/DataDetail.aspx?oid=905908DA-0EF6-4B24-87B0-35B7EDA4CFD2).
 We download all of these excels and sum the number of each airport and port.
-Then do the same thing as in the first part.
-We use quantile to discretize the variable.
+Then do the same thing as in the first part : use quantile to discretize the variable.

-**State and Reward Settings**
+**State and Reward Settings** <br>
-We have posted this table in the above.
-But we don't explain it.
+We have posted this table in the above but we don't explain it.
 The state in Group2 still has two location.
 The first location is the same as Group1 which indicate that the # of confirmed.
 "0" means # of confirmed < 0 and "3" means # of confirmed > 8.
 And the second location is about the number of arrival and departure.
 When the epidemic is stable, the number of arrival and departure will be relatively high, and vice versa.
 So the second location of the state is defined as "0" means the number of arrival and departure is high and "3" means the number of arrival and departure is low.

 That's why the reward of (0 0) is the highest which means that the # of confirmed < 0 and the number of arrival and departure is high and (3 3) is the lowest reward.